Use our native integrations and modern, robust REST API to interface with other systems, create custom automations, and do more with your data.

 No (it can always be requested via Canny).

-The same.
-Records can be read-only or editable depending on the determination of the lab team.
+Records can be read-only or editable depending on the role of the logged in user.

 QBench support for standard inquiries is available from 8-5 PST.
 Extended Support availability can be discussed as part of a custom agreement.

 Our implementation managers work directly with your project team and train anyone within your lab that plans to train others.
 Additionally, we have a growing library of evergreen content that will allow you to learn more about the system at a pace that works for your organization.